teamblinto/4ami/DOCKER_SETUP.md

-# Docker Setup for 4ami Next.js Application
+# Docker Setup for 4ami Next.js

+# Build the Docker image with tag '4ami'
+docker build -t 4ami .

+# Run the container and map port 3000
+docker run -p 3000:3000 4ami

+Application

 This document provides comprehensive instructions for Dockerizing your Next.js application for both development and production environments.